-The audit team usually consists of 11 individuals, as well as 1-2 faculty observers.
-On each training audit, there is a primary Field Training Auditor (FTA) who will serve as the lead auditor and mentor for the group of ATs.
+The audit team usually consists of 13 individuals.
+On each audit there is a primary Field Training Auditor (FTA) who will serve as the lead auditor and mentor for the group of ATs.
 To support the primary FTA, there will be a secondary FTA to assist with assignment reviews and report writing, and to provide special assistance to ATs (as assigned) and ongoing technical assistance to the training audit host facility.
 All FTAs who participate in the FTP are certified PREA auditors who have demonstrated through their PREA audit performance and reports that they conduct high-quality, comprehensive audits with appropriate application of the standards.
-In addition to the FTAs, there are 2-3 PRC staff and one DOJ staff who serve as additional faculty.
+In addition to the FTAs, there are 3-4 PRC staff and one DOJ staff who serve as additional faculty.

-The remainder of the audit team consists of three teams of two ATs each (for a total of six ATs per training audit).
+The remainder of the audit team consists of three teams of two ATs each (for a total of six ATs per training audit, though the total number of ATs will sometimes vary).
 Each audit team will be assigned 1-2 faculty members who will spend the majority of onsite time with their team.
 Assigned faculty will provide on-site immediate verbal feedback and model appropriate behavior and interviewing techniques as needed.
 If you would like additional feedback, please do not hesitate to request this from your faculty.
 Remember: faculty are available as a resource.
-However, ATs are responsible for their own work as auditorsss, including taking notes, retaining and copying documents onsite, and tracking their own work.
+However, ATs are responsible for their own work as auditors, including taking notes, retaining and copying documents onsite, and tracking their own work.